gSchool/mcsp-unit-oop/01-oop/01-introduction.md

 console.log(player.hp); // 2
 ```

 In this example, our state is contained in the top-level `player` variable and includes a `name`, a `powerUps` array, and an `hp` counter.
-Our program functions by passing this variable into the `getStarPowerUp` and `takeDamage` functions or "procedures."
+Our program operates by passing this variable into the `getStarPowerUp` and `takeDamage` functions or "procedures."
 This is procedural programming 101.
-Now let's take a look at the same program written in an Object-Oriented style...
+Now let's take a look at the same program written in an object-oriented style:

-_Object-Oriented_

 ```js
 const player = {